Quick Summary:

 Which is a nonrenewable resource, soil or fish?

 Fish are renewable resources with sustainable use, while soil can become nonrenewable if it is eroded or degraded.
-Is a jack-o-lantern a nonrenewable resource?

-No, a jack-o-lantern is renewable because pumpkins regrow every season.
+No, a jack-o’-lantern is renewable because pumpkins regrow every season.

 Welcome to Renewable Energy!
 I’m Adnan, Owner, Admin, and Author of this Website.